-We are also partnering with sister agencies and stakeholders to deliver the:
+We are currently partnering with sister agencies and stakeholders to drive on and implement:

 Since 2006, the State has undertaken four comprehensive climate change assessments.
 These assessments provide a state-of-play on the best available climate change science, and inform the updates to the State’s Adaptation Strategy and the state’s actions to build climate resilience.

 - What communities will be hardest hit by sea level rise?

 - What does increased likelihood of drought mean for food production?

 - What are the implications of decreased snowpack on water supply?